jpoll962/ECE3410/1_lab/report/lab_1_report.md

 ## Pre-Lab Analysis
 The pre-lab analysis involved calculating the magnitude spectrum of our voltage input in Exercise 1, then utilizing that voltage input for ascertaining an expression for the voltage output for the circuit shown in Figure 1.1, then calculating the 3 dB cutoff frequency of Figure 1.2, and Figure 1.3 in Exercise 3 and Exercise 4.
 Each exercise maintained the same voltage input.

 The goal of Exercise 1 was to describe the magnitude spectrum of the voltage input using a frequency of 10 kHz.
 The result of the calculations identified an impulse response at 0 Hz and another impulse response at 10<sup>7</sup> Hz.
-The expression determined in Exercise 2 identified an offset of `0.90909...
-V` and a peak-to-peak amplitude of `1.818...
-V`.
+The expression determined in Exercise 2 identified an offset of 0.90909...
+V and a peak-to-peak amplitude of 1.818...
+V.

 In Exercise 3, a Low-Pass Filter (Figure 1.2) was examined to identify the 3 dB cutoff frequency.
-The calculations determined the 3 dB cutoff frequency was `15.92 kHz`.
+The calculations determined the 3 dB cutoff frequency was 15.92 kHz.
 In Exercise 4, a High-Pass Filter (Figure 1.3) was examined to identify the 3 dB cutoff frequency.
-The calculations determined the 3 dB cutoff frequency was `15.92 kHz`.
+The calculations determined the 3 dB cutoff frequency was 15.92 kHz.

 ## Simulation Results
 The SPICE simulations performed for this experiment included plotting the output voltage for Figure 1.1, Figure 1.2, and Figure 1.3.
 In addition, the SPICE simulation produced a bode plot, phase plot, 3 dB cutoff frequency, and the phase shift for Figure 1.2 and Figure 1.3.
 As in the pre-lab analysis, the SPICE simulations analyzed the circuits with a 1 V offset and a 2 V amplitude, while testing three different frequencies (1 kHZ, 10 kHZ, and 50 kHz).
-The magnitude spectrum graph created in the pre-lab included impulse responses in the form of delta functions; the SPICE simulation plots the magnitude spectrum along a continuous line, but both results lead to a phase of `45 degrees` and activity along 0 Hz and 10<sup>7</sup> Hz.
+The magnitude spectrum graph created in the pre-lab included impulse responses in the form of delta functions; the SPICE simulation plots the magnitude spectrum along a continuous line, but both results lead to a phase of 45 degrees and activity along 0 Hz and 10<sup>7</sup> Hz.
 These conclusions also match the graphs produced by the oscilloscope during the physical experiment.
 See the Appendices for the graphs produced from the SPICE simulation.

-When running NGSpice in the command line for circuit 1 (Figure 1.1), the terminal returns `y = 9.090909e-01` and `vout = vin*0.909091`.
-This calculation matches the calculations in the prelab analysis of Exercise 2 where the offset was determined to be `0.9090909...`.
+When running NGSpice in the command line for circuit 1 (Figure 1.1), the terminal returns y = 9.090909e-01 and `vout = vin*0.909091`.
+This calculation matches the calculations in the prelab analysis of Exercise 2 where the offset was determined to be 0.9090909...
+V.

 When running NGSpice in the command line for circuit 2 (Figure 1.2), the values returned by the terminal can be found in Appendix C below.
 These values match directly with the pre-lab analysis results.

 When running NGSpice in the command line for circuit 3 (Figure 1.3), the values returned by the terminal can be found in Appendix D below.
 These values match directly with the pre-lab analysis results.

 ## Experimental Results
 During the experiment, the circuits described in Figure 1.1, Figure 1.2, and Figure 1.3 were physically tested using an oscilloscope, digital multimeter, and a function generator.
-First, the 1 k&Omega; resistor and the 10 k&Omega; resistor were measured for resistance using the digital multimeter.
-The 1 k&Omega; resistor utilized for this experiment measured to 1.080 k&Omega;.
-The 10 k&Omega; resistor measured to 9.95 k&Omega;.
+First, the 1 kOhms resistor and the 10 kOhms resistor were measured for resistance using the digital multimeter.
+The 1 kOhms resistor utilized for this experiment measured to 1.080 kOhms.
+The 10 kOhms resistor measured to 9.95 kOhms.

 Next, the function generator was calibrated by connecting the function generator to the oscilloscope.
-The function generator was calibrated to match the following equation: `Vin = 1 V + (2V)sin(2*\pi*f*t)`.
+The function generator was calibrated to match the following equation: `Vin = 1 V + (2V)sin(2*pi*f*t)`.
 This is the equation provided in Exercise 1 of the pre-lab analysis.
-Utilizing the measure function on the oscilloscope, the signal's frequency measured `10.04 k&Omega;`.
-The peak-to-peak measurement was `2.00 V`.
-The offset voltage was `1.05 V`.
+Utilizing the measure function on the oscilloscope, the signal's frequency measured 10.04 kOhms.
+The peak-to-peak measurement was 2.00 V. The offset voltage was 1.05 V.

 When adjusting the Seconds/Div and Volts/Div knobs to set the oscilloscope to 50 kS/s and 10 dB per division, the magnitude spectrum graph matched the expectations set forth during the pre-lab analysis.
 The graph contained a spike at 0 Hz and 10<sup>7</sup> Hz.
 The only difference between our expectations and the results would be many small spikes along the x-axis of the graph and a third peak.
 This graph can be seen below.